July 2011 ~ The Northeast

 We were just wrapping up our traditional Swedish pancake breakfast when a older gentleman and his grandson came kayaking by.
 We said hi and he paddled over.
 Turns out he's looking for some playmates for his grandkids who are spending 2 weeks with him nearby.
 We agreed to stop by a little later in the afternoon.

 We had heard great things about the local sailing camp, which sponsored the sail races yesterday.
-We really should get moving north, but there is more computer work to do and Emma needs some opportunity to stretch her wings a little on her own.
+We really should get moving north, but there is more computer work to do and Nina needs some opportunity to stretch her wings a little on her own.
 And she wants to learn to sail.
 Who am I to stand in the way?

 I called the camp director and asked about a last minute sign up.
 No problem, there's room.